50Fifty/auth-scheduled-backup/README.md

     `firebase deploy --only extensions`

 ## Testing

+Setting up of Google's Application Default Credentials (ADC) is required for running tests.
+This can be done by running `gcloud auth application-default login` and following the instructions.
+This is required to read and write to Google Cloud Storage.

 ### System Tests
 To run the system tests, you first need to [set up a Firebase project](https://firebase.google.com/docs/projects/learn-more) and [install the Firebase CLI](https://firebase.google.com/docs/cli#install_the_firebase_cli).